-- How our services work with others is vital and we must further develop effective interfaces which are defined by true collaboration, mature relationships and a shared understanding, ownership and agreement of the challenges we face and shared agreement on the ways forward. - A key interface will be how we work with Acute Hospital Services particularly with the RAH which provides the majority of Acute care for our Renfrewshire population. - How we work with other Council services, particularly Children's Services is also key.
-There is a very positive track record of joint working and this will be built upon as we develop more effective preventative and evidence based approaches to support children and families. - General Practice is central to highly effective, joined up health and social care.
-As the new GP contract comes into operation from April 2016, we must renew how our staff and teams work with GPs and the wider primary care based professionals, to optimise benefits to patients and service users.
-The Royal College of General Practice (RCGP) Strategy for safe, secure and strong general practice in Scotland provides a helpful framework for this. - It is also important that Renfrewshire HSCP continues to be a dynamic partner with the 5 other HSCPs across the NHS Greater Glasgow and Clyde area.
-Working collaboratively with other HSCPs is central to effective whole system working and this is essential if we are to optimise how we plan, learn and deliver best practice and the highest quality, most effective services.
+- How our services work with others is vital and we must further develop effective interfaces which are defined by true collaboration, mature relationships and a shared understanding, ownership and agreement of the challenges we face and shared agreement on the ways forward. - We will continue to work closely with Community Planning partners, in particular with Renfrewshire Leisure who manage Renfrewshire's sports and cultural facilities and with Third Sector organisations like ROAR, the Carers' Centre, Housing Associations, RAMH and Active Communities who deliver services which support these directly provided by the HSCP. - A key interface will be how we work with Acute Hospital Services particularly with the RAH which provides the majority of Acute care for our Renfrewshire population. - How we work with other Council services, particularly Children's Services is also key.
+There is a very positive track record of joint working and this will be built upon as we develop more effective preventative and evidence based approaches to support children and families.
+In particular, we will work closely with schools to support children and young people's mental health and wellbeing.
+We will continue to support the Corporate parenting agenda.
+The recent review of governance arrangements for public protection in Renfrewshire strengthens the role of the HSCP in public protection. - General Practice is central to highly effective, joined up health and social care.
+As the new GP contract comes into operation from 1 April 2016, we must review how our staff and teams work with GPs and the wider primary care based professionals, to optimise benefits to patients and service users.
+The Royal College of General Practice (RCGP) Strategy for safe, secure and strong general practice in Scotland provides a helpful framework for this.

+It is also important that Renfrewshire HSCP continues to be a dynamic partner with the 5 other HSCPs across the NHS Greater Glasgow and Clyde area.
+Working collaboratively with other HSCPs is central to effective whole system working - and this is essential if we are to optimise how we plan, learn and deliver best practice and the highest quality, most effective services.